Somethings1/fintrack/readme.md

 well enough.
 Oh and also: it's so fun spending an entire day just to know that I have to use a proxy in package.json to make the cookie thingies work in safari.
 Good job, apple.
+- 2024/12/08: Taking the TOEIC test, so not much work is done.

+Tomorrow's work: write all CRUD operations on the backend.
+There are:

+- Add transaction
+- Edit transaction
+- Get transaction by year
+- Delete transaction
+- Add account
+- Edit account
+- adjust account balance
+- delete account
+- get all accounts of a user
+- Add a category
+- edit a category
+- delete a category
+- get all categories of a user

+- assert information (3 functions)

+So that would be a total of 16 functions.
+Plus the test, there should be 29 functions.
+I would call it a day.